daveworth/not-so-secret-sauce/topics/vacation-policy.md

 vacation to go to the beach!
 You are still responsible for being an "A" player so we know that you will use the unlimited vacation policy wisely!

+Also remember, working while on vacation isn't really that awesome.
+It's much better to take the time off to recharge so that you can be more awesome when you get back.
+The same thing applies to conferences: don't spend conference sessions trying to get other work done.
+Try and leave your laptop at home.
+Maybe your phone too.

 ### *What about last-minute trip opportunities?*

 First and foremost, talk to your client(s).
 You could: